 Kiawah Women’s Foundation has been providing holiday gifts for teens on John’s and Wadmalaw Islands since 2015, when Nicole Cook, the CIS worker at John’s Island High School, came to Ann Knechtel and reported that high school students were being excluded from holiday giving programs.
 Underprivileged children are traditionally focused upon during the holiday season with Toys for Tots, the Salvation Army drive and various church fundraisers.
 These programs focus on infants to elementary school children.
 Teenagers are often forgotten.
 Our program concentrates on providing the most needy John’s Island middle and high-school children with necessities and a few luxuries on Christmas morning.

 All donations whether monetary or tangible are needed!
 Each year approximately 100-110 students from Haut Gap Middle School and St. John’s High School will receive bags.
 We invite you to become part of this program by donating or volunteering your time.
 To donate cash to the project you can click the donate button on the website, or send a check to KWF, 19 Grey Widgeon Lane, Kiawah Island, SC 29455-5791.
 Please put “teen project” in the memo line.
 If you would like to volunteer, go to the sign-up genius scheduler and look for the wrapping dates on the schedule for December.

 Middle School Book Groups

+# Current version

+Kiawah Women’s Foundation has been providing holiday gifts for teens on John’s and Wadmalaw Islands since 2015.
+Our program concentrates on providing John’s Island middle and high-school children with necessities and a few luxuries on Christmas morning.

+We invite you to become part of this program by donating or volunteering your time.
+To donate to the project you can click the donate button on the bottom of the webpage, or send a check to KWF.
+Please put “Teen Project” in the memo line.

+Middle School Book Groups